stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### KTX Loader

-We can now use the new data stream in the implementation for the KTX loader:
+The new stream class is used in the implementation for the KTX loader:

 ```java
 public class VulkanImageLoader implements ResourceLoader<DataInput, ImageData> {